Tulonsae/Stars/tul/Info.md

 tulstars
 --------
 ### Instructions
+Requires the following tables (with their data).
+* hip1loc
+* wgsn
+* hipTOhd

 Run the sql scripts in the following order.
 * tulstars.schema
 * tulstars-1.sql - this one can take hours
 * tulstars-2.sql

+### Important Notes
+* Unless otherwise noted, all data is epoch J2000.
+* The Plx values are based from earth, but the Galactic Coordinates are based from the sun (Sol) so cartesian coordinates are not entirely precise.
+* The data for Sol determined manually
+    * Galactic coordinates: 0, 0 (by definition)
+    * Distance: 0 (by rounding, definition)
+    * Plx: 206264822.2 mas (computed parallax of the distance 1 AU)
+    * RA (of North pole): 286.13 degrees or 19h 4m 30s (from Wikipedia)
+    * DE (of North pole): +63.87 degrees (from Wikipedia)
+    * SpType: G2V (from Wikipedia)
+    * Vmag: -26.74 (from Wikipedia)
+    * Absolute magnitude: 4.83 (from Wikipedia)
+* The data for Sgr A* (Sagittarius A*) determined manually
+    * Galactic coordiantes: 359.9442, -00.0462 (from Simbad)
+    * ICRS coordinates: 17 45 40.03599, -29 00 28.1699
+    * RA: 266.416817 (converted from ICRS hms to decimal degrees)
+    * DE: -28.992175 (converted from ICRS degrees to decimal degrees)
+    * Distance: 7860, estimated (from Wikipedia with cited source) and 7874.01575 from computed Plx
+    * Plx: .127 mas (computed from Distance)
+    * SpType: Blackhole (not actually a spectral type)
+    * H: -6.34915 (computed)
+    * D: 5471.30774 (computed)
+    * V: 4.56598 (computed)
+* Stars with values of Plx that are zero, negative, or null (in Hipparcos) were not included.
+* Cartesian coordinates are rounded to 5 decimal points.

 ### Data Description
 |Column	|From		|Description